tomnor/channelpack/README.rst

 ***********
 channelpack
 ***********

-channelpack - A python package for loading acqusition data.
+A python package for loading, analyzing and slicing out acqusition data based on conditions.
+Conditions and naming of channels can be saved as config files and reused later in a convenient way.

+channelpack origins from test engineering experience of handling data files from test measurements.
+If those file are text kind of files, they might have some inconvinient need-to-know featarues before loadable into python:

+* Rows to skip - a number of lines (file meta data) prior to test data.
+* Data delimiter - The character used to separate one data from the other, often space, tab or comma.
+* Decimal separator - Depending on your region, the decimal separator is sometimes a comma, sometimes a dot.
+* The naming of "channels", if named, could be on a row not immediately above the data, (following row could be engineering units for example).

-channelpack intend to deal with the inconvinence of text data files having a number of non-data lines of text before the data begin, unknown data separator and sometimes comma used as decimal separator.
+channelpack intend to deal with the inconveniences of text data files described above.

-When loaded, channelpack intend to provide convinient interactive retrival of data "channels", either by a "channel" name parsed from the data file, or the data column index number.
-There are tools to mask off parts of the data which is not of interest, and to filter out parts that are of interest.
-This is done by a set of conditions that can be saved for re-use.
-It is common that a file with the same channel names from a new test need to be put to the same analyses.
-Then it can happen that the new test-file have a different number of non-data rows and different data delimiter and even decimal separator. channelpack should be able to load the data without prior research of the file.
+Data files:

+* Any text kind of file (numpy's loadtxt is used)
+* dbf files (Raymond Hettinger `recipe
+  <http://code.activestate.com/recipes/362715>`_ ) as low level reader.
+* MS excel file support coming up.
+(Will use xlrd).
+* Any file read by your own tools, provide a function returning a dict with channels to the ChannelPack class.

 Depends
 =======

-channelpack imports numpy. channelpack will not arrange for numpy to be installed.
+channelpack imports numpy.
+Installation of channelpack will not arrange for numpy to be installed.
 Do it your way.
-It is likely so that if you consider channelpack, you already have numpy installed.
+It is likely that if you consider channelpack, you already have numpy installed.

-Usage
+Examples
 =====

-TODO: Expand on usage.
+TODO: Make examples.